 The fee set by the state of North Carolina for a marriage license is $60.00.
 You will also need a certified copy of the marriage certificate to change the bride's name on a driver's license or social security card.
-The cost of a certified copy is $10.00 and you must come back to the office after the marriage to obtain a copy or apply by mail.
+The cost of a certified copy is $10.00 and you must come back to the office after the marriage to obtain a copy or apply online or by mail.

 We request that applicants arrive in our office to apply for a marriage license no later than 4:30 pm so that our staff can process the necessary paperwork before our office closing.